 The Commonwealth of Virginia is sprinkled with historic, charming, picturesque, and tranquil small towns.
 Residents of these small towns cherish their little corner of Virginia and tend to feel a deep sense of community and cultural pride.
 Below, you’ll find a list of some of the best small towns in Virginia– with things to do!

-The small, charming Town of Smithfield, Virginia, is in Isle of Wight County and is considered part of Hampton Roads.
+Smithfield, Virginia’s small, charming town is in Isle of Wight County and is considered part of Hampton Roads.
 The town is about 45 minutes from Norfolk and an hour from Virginia Beach.
-Smithfield, VA is home to the Fortune 500 company Smithfield Foods and is famous for the Smithfield Ham.
+Smithfield, VA, is home to the Fortune 500 company Smithfield Foods and is famous for the Smithfield Ham.
 Lovingly, the Town of Smithfield is often referred to as Hamtown.

-If you’re looking to learn more about Smithfield, and the area, check out the Isle of Wight County Museum.
-Learn all about how the town came to be, view the world’s oldest ham, the world’s oldest peanut, etc. The museum also offers walking tours of Windsor Castle Park and Fort Boykin.
+Check out the Isle of Wight County Museum to learn more about Smithfield and the area.
+Learn about how the town came to be, and view the world’s oldest ham, peanut, etc. The museum also offers walking tours of Windsor Castle Park and Fort Boykin.

 Windsor Castle Park is a beautiful riverside park in Smithfield that many locals enjoy.
-The park offers amenities such as a dog park, fishing pier, kayak launch, bike path, and walking trails.
+The park offers a dog park, fishing pier, kayak launch, bike path, and walking trails.

 Windsor Castle Park is also home to many of Smithfield’s festivals.
 These festivals include the Bacon Bourbon Fest, Wine and Brew Fest, and the BOB Fest (Brunswick Stew, Oysters, and BBQ).

 You’ll want to grab a bite to eat when you’re in town.
-You can’t go wrong with the Cockeyed Rooster if you’re looking for breakfast.
+You can’t go wrong with the Cockeyed Rooster if you want breakfast.
 Check out the Smithfield Inn for a fried green tomato BLT or a bowl of shrimp and grits for lunch.
 Come dinner time, head over to the Smithfield Station for a meal on the water or Wharfhill for a good brew.

-The Town of Cape Charles is a quaint small town on Virginia’s Eastern Shore.
+Cape Charles is a quaint small town on Virginia’s Eastern Shore.
 A beach town, Cape Charles has access to the shores of the Chesapeake Bay.
-Incorporated in 1886, the current Cape Charles population is around one thousand people.
+Incorporated in 1886, the current Cape Charles population is around one thousand.

 Start your day by exploring the Cape Charles Historic District!
 The historic district offers dining, shopping, and entertainment options.
-Be sure to stop by The Bakery on Mason for a made from scratch breakfast pastry for breakfast.
+Stop by The Bakery on Mason for a made-from-scratch breakfast pastry.
 Swing by the Cape Charles Coffeehouse for an excellent cup of coffee.
-Visit the Historic Palace Theatre for a show or do a little shopping at the local boutiques.
+Visit the Historic Palace Theatre for a show or shop at the local boutiques.
 Many locals and visitors rent golf carts to get around town.

 If you’re looking for outdoor activities, head to Cape Charles Beach for a little sunbathing, kayaking, or stand up paddleboarding.
 You can also visit the Cape Charles Natural Area Preserve or Kiptopeke State Park for a great hike.

-The Town of Chincoteague is a quaint small town located on Virginia’s Eastern Shore.
-The town is famous for the Chincoteague Island Pony Swim which thousands of people attend each year.
-And in addition to beautiful beaches, Chincoteague offers lots of things to do outdoors!
+The Town of Chincoteague is a quaint small town on Virginia’s Eastern Shore.
+The town is famous for the Chincoteague Island Pony Swim, which thousands attend yearly.
+And besides beautiful beaches, Chincoteague offers many things to do outdoors!

 Since 1925, wild ponies have been herded from Assateague Island to Chincoteague Island to be sold at auction.
-The ponies are herded by a group of volunteer firefighters on horseback referred to as the Saltwater Cowboys.
+The ponies are herded by volunteer firefighters on horseback called the Saltwater Cowboys.
 The event is magnificent, and many people gather to watch the ponies swim across the water.

 The Town of Farmville is located in central Virginia, approximately an hour and fifteen minutes west of Richmond.
-The town is home to Longwood University and Hampton-Sydney College, making it somewhat pf a college town.
-The Town of Farmville is also known for its rich history and outdoor activity options.
+The town is home to Longwood University and Hampton-Sydney College, making it somewhat of a college town.
+The Town of Farmville has a rich history and outdoor activity options.

 When visiting Farmville, you’ll want to start on Main Street.
-Grab a cup of coffee and a bite to eat at the Uptown Coffee Café, a local favorite.
-Then, head over to the Robert Russa Monton Museum and learn about the area’s civil rights movement and the fight for equality.
+Grab a coffee and a bite at the Uptown Coffee Café, a local favorite.
+Then, head to the Robert Russa Monton Museum and learn about the area’s civil rights movement and the fight for equality.
 Finally, you’ll want to visit the Three Roads Brewing Company for a good brew, games, and live entertainment!

-Are you looking to get outside?
-Farmville has several great outdoor activity options!
-Check out the Adventure Park at Sandy River Retreat and go zip lining or try out an obstacle course.
+Check out the Adventure Park at Sandy River Retreat and go zip lining or try an obstacle course.
 If you’re looking for a great hike or bike ride, you’ll want to check out High Bridge Trail State Park.
-Lastly, if you’re interested in canoeing, kayaking, fishing, or boating Bear Creek Lake State Park is a great option.
+Lastly, Bear Creek Lake State Park is a great option if you’re interested in canoeing, kayaking, fishing, or boating.

 The town of Ashland, Virginia, is located approximately 20 minutes north of Richmond.
 Incorporated in 1858, the town was initially developed by the railroad.
-Because of its central location within the state of Virginia, locals refer to the town as the “Center of the Universe.”
+Because of its central location in Virginia, locals refer to the town as the “Center of the Universe.”
 The Town of Ashland is also home to the private liberal arts college of Randolph-Macon.

 Start your visit with a trip to historic downtown Ashland.
 Visit the Ashland Museum & the Red Caboose to learn all about the town’s history.
 Then, take an Ashland haunted history or historic walking tour!
 And if you’re a railroad fan, head over to the tracks to witness the large volume of freight and passenger trains come and go.

 Check out Andy’s Restaurant and Lounge when you’re ready for a bite to eat.
 They’ve been serving quality homemade food since 1968!
-Many locals like to hang out at Andy’s and play pool or listen to live music.
+Many locals like hanging out at Andy’s and playing pool or listening to live music.
 The Iron Horse Restaurant, which resides in a 100-year-old building, is another good dining option in Ashland.
 The Iron Horse serves brunch and has excellent customer service!

-The Town of Culpeper is a larger small town coming in at around twenty thousand people.
+The Town of Culpeper is a larger small town with around twenty thousand people.
 Culpeper is in north-central Virginia and is situated at the eastern base of the Blue Ridge Mountains.
 The town offers numerous outdoor activities, art, history, culture, and agritourism.

 Downtown Culpeper has many shops and dining options for you to choose from.
-The Flavor on Main comes highly recommended if you’re looking to grab a bite to eat.
+The Flavor on Main is highly recommended if you want to grab a bite.
 The 1920s Art-Deco-themed restaurant is known for its great food and customer service.
-Next, if you’re interested in learning about the town’s history, head over to the historic train depot and visit the Museum of Culpeper History.
-Finally, if you’re looking for something to do with friends, check out Puzzle Room Live, an escape room-style challenge.
+Next, if you want to learn about the town’s history, head to the historic train depot and visit the Museum of Culpeper History.
+Finally, if you want something to do with friends, check out Puzzle Room Live, an escape room-style challenge.

-If you’re looking to get outdoors, embark on an agrotourism journey and support a local farm!
-Or head over to Lake Pelham Adventures and rent a canoe, kayak, paddleboard, or boat and enjoy the Lake.
+If you want to get outdoors, go on an agrotourism journey and support a local farm!
+Or head over to Lake Pelham Adventures, rent a canoe, kayak, paddleboard, or boat, and enjoy the Lake.
 Lastly, if you’re looking for a good hike, you’ll want to check out Yowell Meadow Park near downtown.
 There is a two-mile paved hiking trail, a nature trail, and a skate park.

-A college town nestled in southwest Virginia’s Blue Ridge Mountains, Blacksburg is home to the Virginia Tech Hokies.
-Blacksburg is part of the historic New River Valley (NRV) which provides opportunities for camping, fishing, kayaking, whitewater rafting, and a host of other outdoor activities.
+A college town in southwest Virginia’s Blue Ridge Mountains, Blacksburg is home to the Virginia Tech Hokies.
+Blacksburg is part of the historic New River Valley (NRV), which provides opportunities for camping, fishing, kayaking, whitewater rafting, and other outdoor activities.

-If you’re looking to learn more about the establishment and history of Blacksburg, check out the Alexander Black House and Cultural Center.
+If you want to learn more about the establishment and history of Blacksburg, check out the Alexander Black House and Cultural Center.
 Popular hiking spots include the Huckleberry Trail and the Deerfield Trail, and if you travel over to the next county, you’ll have access to the Appalachian Trail.
-And the Blacksburg Farmer’s Market, located downtown, is a great place to shop for local goods.
+The Blacksburg Farmer’s Market, located downtown, is a great place to shop for local goods.

 Historic Main Street is where you’ll find dining, shopping, old buildings, art galleries, and more.
 Main Street comprises several districts, including Courthouse Hill, the Theatre District, and the Market District.